 Challenger brands are not for the faint hearted.
 And while they are hugely exciting places to work and exciting places to be part of, they require a lot of emotional energy and mental smarts.
 These brands aren’t afraid to dial up the dramatic, do things that get them noticed, be brave, provocative and relentlessly committed to their end goal.
 These are cultures and organisations built on action and not pure words.

-- Being a challenger is the preserve of start-ups .Again not true.
-Some long established companies over 100 years old have adopted a challenger mindset and culture and reaped the rewards.
+1. Being a challenger is the preserve of start-ups – again not true.
+Some long-established companies over 100 years old have adopted a challenger mindset and culture and reaped the rewards.

-- Challenger brands outgrow their challenger origins.
-Again I disagree.
+2. Challenger brands outgrow their challenger origins.
+Again, I disagree.
 Look at Richard Branson and Virgin and its continuous ability to deliver on its core brand purpose of “changing the game for good” that keeps them relevant, zeitgeisty, and disruptive in categories where the status quo has often constrained progress.

 In reality any brand can be a challenger brand.
-It’s not the preserve of new brands on the block, or start- ups.
+It’s not the preserve of new brands on the block or start- ups.
 Well established brands can and do often reignite their inner challenger.
-It takes the right mindset, ambition bigger than a company’s marketing resources and a purpose and a commitment to progress that supersedes the singular pursuit of profit.
+It takes the right mindset, ambition bigger than a company’s marketing budget and a purpose and a commitment to progress that supersedes the singular pursuit of profit.

 If you can tick those boxes, you’re well on your way!